simongui/fastlane/README.md

 Fastlane is a caching transport that takes changes from a MySQL database and applies them to an in-memory cache like `memcached` or `redis`.
 Fastlane is unique because it replicates off of a MySQL database just like a normal MySQL replica does.
 This allows fastlane to be transactionally aware and sequentially consistent.

 # Why fastlane?
 Many of todays web services written in node.js, rails or any other language store hot data in in-memory caching services like `memcached` or `redis` for performance to reduce load on databases.
-Some of the challenges in this caching approach are as follows.
+Some of the challenges in this caching approach are the following.

 1. Keeping cached values up to date (cache invalidation).
 1. Not losing updates between the database (`MySQL`, `MSSQL`, `Oracle`, `Postgres`) and the caching service (`memcached`, `redis`, etc).